bhisaac/5eFP/5eFP-SRD.md

 Your GM reveals all relevant information regarding the current scene gathered through the five senses (sight, smell, sound, taste, and touch).

-**Perception in Real Life (RL).** _Perception begins with perceiving your physical, earthly body and immediate surroundings.
-This awareness helps you interrelate with others and navigate life's changes.
-Witnessing your feelings, thoughts, and instincts as information lets you learn about your reactions.
-The more you know about yourself, the less you identify with the reactions of others._

 ### Performance

 Your performance allows the satisfying completion of one action.